cmloegcmluin/vrb/README.md

 ### .player

 This is a meshless three.js `Object3D` which has the perspective camera and any controllers added to it.
 That way you can translate the player around independently of the three.js `VRControls` to go beyond room scale VR.
+Note: if you want to know the position of the user's head, you'll have to look at both `player.position` and `cameras.perspectiveCamera.position`, as it will be the sum of the two.

 ### #getIsPresenting